 “Probably my ‘dream band’ vocalist would be Aretha Franklin.”

-Its a fair bet, that the Big Man would be first on Jam & Lewis's list.
+All of whom would be considered Big Jim’s peers and I reckon its a fair bet, that the Big Man would be first on Jam & Lewis's list too.